Hammerling-Research-Group/duration/README.md

 ## Estimating Methane Emission Durations

 This repository contains code used to estimate methane emission durations using concentration observations from a network of point-in-space continuous monitoring systems.
-For now, in the active development stage, the main body of code is contained in the `MAIN_1_estimate_durations.R` script in `code`.
-The `MAIN_2_analyze_controlled_release_results.R` script makes all of the plots shown in the [manuscript](https://doi.org/10.1021/acs.estlett.4c00687) related to the *controlled release* evaluations.
-The `MAIN_3_analyze_case_study_results.R` script makes all of the plots for the accompanying [manuscript](https://doi.org/10.1021/acs.estlett.4c00687) related to the *real data case study*.
-Finally, the `helper_functions.R` script contains helpers used throughout.
+The main scripts are:

+  - `estimate_durations.R`: main code for estimating durations
+  - `helpers.R`: suite of helper functions sourced internally in `estimate_durations()`

 The accompanying paper can be found here: https://doi.org/10.1021/acs.estlett.4c00687

-**Of note:** *The data included in the `./input_data/` subdirectory are toy data shortened for quick running of the code.
-This is meant for demonstration purposes only to get users started with the code and to learn the required structure of input data, rather than for full replication of the results in the above-linked paper.*
+**Of note:** *The code includes a shortened "toy" set of data from the 2023 ADED controlled release experiment.
+This is meant for demonstration purposes only to get users started with the code and to learn the required structure of input data.*

 ## Installation & Usage